Should your organization’s ediscovery software move to the cloud?

 For control enthusiasts, on-premise applications promise security that is as good as your enterprise system’s security.
 Your organization’s firewall protects this software; so long as you use best-in-class security measures, your ediscovery data is likely safe from breaches.

-Cloud-based systems are on the internet, so there’s always the possibility that they could be hacked or subject to a security breach.
-That said, vendors are highly motivated to shore up their security and have extensive resources, thanks to economies of scale, to devote to heightened security measures.
+Cloud-based systems are on the internet, so there’s a perception that they are more at risk of a security breach.
+However, vendors are highly motivated to shore up their security and have extensive resources, thanks to economies of scale, to devote to heightened security measures.
 SOC 2® Type 2 certified status is considered the highest possible data security rating.
 Additionally, cloud-based systems are often geographically redundant, providing a measure of insurance against natural disasters.

 Depending on the configuration of the enterprise’s firewall, on-premise systems are likely to be available only on the organization’s physical premises.
 This limits their flexibility for remote working options or global access during business travel and can impede cross-office ediscovery for organizations with multiple office locations.
 These systems are also subject to power outages and natural disasters such as floods and fires.
 Additionally, on-premise systems must be maintained and updated by the organization itself, which can cause substantial system downtime (and impose an ongoing hidden cost).